Skip to main content

 Consider Data Needs

 Light usage (1-5GB/month): Email, messaging, maps, occasional web browsing.
-Saily or Airalo offer the best value.
+Saily offers the best value.
 Start with 1-3GB plans and top up if needed.

 Moderate usage (5-15GB/month): Remote work, video calls, social media, streaming on WiFi.
-Airalo’s 10GB plans or Holafly’s unlimited are your sweet spot.
+Saily’s 10GB plans or Holafly’s unlimited are your sweet spot.

 Heavy usage (15GB+/month): Video calls all day, 4K streaming, large file uploads.
 Holafly unlimited is your only real option among eSIMs.
 Alternatively, consider tethering to local SIMs with massive data allowances.